ddrr1337/react-native-map-clustering-flex/README.md

 # React Native Map Clustering Flex

-**Note: This is a modification to allow passing a list of markers that should not be clustered.**
+**Note: This is a modification of react-native-map-clustering package to allow passing a list of markers that should not be clustered.**

 This modification allows you to pass a new prop `notToCluster` with keys of markers you don't want to cluster.
 This won't prevent the Marker to show, but will prevent to be wrapped into a cluster.